Why you should name all of the insured drivers in your household

-All motorists in Ontario are required to have auto insurance.
+In Ontario and most other provinces across Canada – all motorists are required to have auto insurance and this is the law.
+You cannot drive a motorized vehicle on public roads without insurance and there are good reasons for this.
 This is not just about following the law.
 If you are involved in an auto accident, your insurance carrier will provide you with certain statutory accident benefits.
-In addition, if another driver’s negligence caused the accident, their insurance carrier would be responsible for paying any damages arising from a personal injury claim.
+Furthermore, if another driver’s negligence caused the accident, their insurance carrier would be responsible for paying any damages arising from a personal injury claim.

 Case Study: Seetaram v.
 Allstate Insurance Company of Canada

 Ontario insurance companies are quick to disclaim coverage if they believe the insured party has not followed the rules governing the policy.
 For example, if a person applying for auto insurance “misrepresents or fails to disclose” a material fact requested in the application, any subsequent claim filed under the policy is “invalid,” according to the Ontario Insurance Act.
 It does not necessarily matter if the misrepresentation or omission was intentional.
 In other words, even if you never intended to lie–or you simply misunderstood the question on your insurance application–the insurer can still potentially “void” your coverage.

 In fact, an Ontario Superior Court justice recently addressed this very subject.
 This case, Seetaram v.
 Allstate Insurance Company of Canada, arises from an April 2013 car accident.
 The Court’s opinion did not offer specific details of the accident itself, although apparently it was a collision between a car and a motorcycle.
 About two months later, lawyers representing the motorcyclist sent notice to the owner and driver of the car.
 The lawyers said their client planned to file a personal injury lawsuit, and as such they requested the appropriate insurance information from the owner and driver.